Installing QODBC Driver for QuickBooks

 Simulate Transaction Support for SQL Server will turn transaction support on so that SQL Server will allow updates when using QODBC as a linked server.
 QODBC still does not support transactions but simulates the turning on and off of transactions.

-Use Iterators and Iterator or Chunk Size fields allow you to turn off iterators.
+Use Iterators and Iterator or Chunk Size fields allows you to turn off iterators.
 This is needed on systems like MS-SQL and Web Servers that use multiple threads.

 Convert All Numerics to VARCHARS is useful for loading tables in Access when Access chooses the wrong size numeric field sizes.
 Access will give an error “data too large for field DECIMAL”.
 When you get this error, switching this option on will allow all the data to be loaded into Access as strings.
 The data can be converted as needed by your programs.